14islands/react-page-transitions/README.md

 </p>
 <p align="middle">
-  <i>Click demo to try it out and see the code.</i>
+  <i>Check out <a href="https://fjf81s.csb.app/">the demo</a> and see the code.</i>
 </p>

 <br/>

 ## Design goals & features

-- Framework agnostic
+- Should work with most common React frameworks
-- Animation lib agnostic
+- Doesn't lock you in to any specific animation library
 - Adds CSS classnames with transition status to the page containers.
 CSS animations are more performant than JS, especially while the browser is loading assets.
 - Provides a hook `usePageTransition()` with transition status that can be accessed by any component in the tree
 - Relies on React.Suspense for delaying transitions if a page takes time to load
 - Supports default page transitions on history nav
 - Supports contextual transitions triggered by links - able to pass data to current and next page
-- Support barba.js sync mode - i.e. having 2 pages mounted at the same time
+- Support barba.js sync mode - i.e. having 2 pages mounted at the same time (overlapping)
 - Doesn't touch scroll position - you need to manage it yourself depending on your framework and transition timings.

 <br/>